 We want to spread the benefits and prosperity more evenly around the region in an environmentally sustainable way, to ensure inclusive growth, community wealth building, community wellbeing and reduced inequalities are achieved.
 Technological and climate change is transforming the types of skills requirements and job opportunities available and how companies do business and it's vital that people in the region have the skillsets required to work in key sectors.
-We want to have economic wellbeing levels well above the Scottish average and equal to or better than comparable international City Regions.
-We want our governance, investments and institutions to support the economic activities that will define the region as a global pioneer and leader.
+We want to have economic wellbeing levels well above the Scottish average and equal to or better than comparable international City Regions, which are spread across all our citizens in the region.
+We want our governance, investments and institutions to support the economic activities that will define the region as a global pioneer and leader that our citizens are truly proud of.
 We aim to have a wide labour market with diverse skills base to match current and emerging business requirements as well as future growth sectors.
 We have education, skills and training opportunities, targeted at underrepresented groups and sectors with appropriate support to enable their increased participation.
 There is improved access to such employment, education and training opportunities across the whole region.
 This supports a diverse, broad and resilient economic base with a wide range of job types and employees linked to innovation, a just transition to net zero and local production and supply chains.
+Delivering new zero carbon homes, maintaining and retrofitting existing homes will be central to changing our behaviours to support of a transition towards a zero-carbon economy.